ayan-b/Django_Blog/README.md

 # Django Blog

-> A simple Blog made in Django.
+> A simple Blog and forum made in Django.

 This project is a simple blog where the admins can post articles and edit or delete them.